25nt16/move-in-packing-priority/README.md

 Merge Sort is a good fit because:
 - it works well on lists of records, not just plain numbers
 - it has a clear divide and conquer structure that is easy to visualize
-- its repeated **split -> sort -> merge** pattern makes the algorithm steps easy for a beginner to follow
+- its repeated split -> sort -> merge pattern makes the algorithm steps easier
-- it produces a predictable step-by-step simulation for the user
+- it produces a predictable step by step simulation for the user

 The app sorts items by a single **priority score** in descending order.

 ### Priority Score Rule
-To turn the packing problem into one sortable value, this project uses:
+To compare items, I created a score:

 **score = user priority × 100 + fragility × 20 − weight**